-The grantor may include a provision in the POAPC that it does not come into effect unless the incapacity of the grantor is confirmed by either the method specified in the power of attorney for personal care OR by the method specified in the SDA (by a capacity assessor).
-The POAPC may provide that the incapacity must be confirmed by a particular health professional, a particular class of health professionals or any other means that the grantor may directs (e.g., the grantor's Aunt Martha).
-This is the option of the grantor.
+The grantor may include a provision in the power of attorney for personal care that it does not come into effect unless the incapacity of the grantor is confirmed by either the method specified in the power of attorney for personal care OR by the method specified in the Substitute Decisions Act (by a capacity assessor).
+The power of attorney for personal care may provide that the incapacity must be confirmed by a particular health professional, by a particular class of health professionals, or by any other means that the grantor may direct. (i.e. by his or her Aunt Martha).
+That is the option of the grantor.